scrtlabs/secret-vm-attest-rest-server/cert.md

-# SSL Certificate Generation for SecretAI Attest REST Server
+# SSL Certificate Generation for SecretVM Attest REST Server

-This guide provides detailed instructions for generating SSL certificates for the SecretAI Attest REST Server.
+This guide provides detailed instructions for generating SSL certificates for the SecretVM Attest REST Server.
 These certificates enable HTTPS, securing communication between clients and the server.

 ## Prerequisites